Control of Congress - and Biden's power - on the ballot in U.S. midterms

 WASHINGTON, Nov 8 (Reuters) - Americans on Tuesday cast the final ballots in U.S. midterm elections that will determine whether Democrats lose control of Congress, and with it the ability to push forward on President Joe Biden's agenda in the next two years.

-The party that controls the White House typically loses seats in midterm elections, and nonpartisan forecasts suggest Tuesday's results will be no exception, as concerns about high inflation and crime outweigh the end of national abortion rights and the violence of the Jan.
+The party that controls the White House typically loses seats in midterm elections.
+Nonpartisan forecasts suggest Tuesday's results will be no exception, as concerns about high inflation and crime outweigh the end of national abortion rights and the violent Jan.
 6, 2021, assault on the Capitol in voters' minds.

 Thirty-five Senate seats and all 435 House of Representatives seats are on the ballot.
 Republicans are widely favored to pick up the five seats they need to control the House, while the Senate - currently split 50-50 with Democrats holding the tie-breaking vote - could come down to a quartet of toss-up races in Pennsylvania, Nevada, Georgia and Arizona.